ayush121314/H1/README.md

-# ChessGames: Intelligent Agents on Aptos Blockchain
+# KnightChain: Intelligent Agents on Aptos Blockchain

 ## Overview

-ChessGames is a blockchain-enabled chess gaming platform built on the Aptos blockchain that incorporates intelligent agents for in-game asset management, play-to-earn optimization, and facilitation of cross-game economies.
+KnightChain is a blockchain-enabled chess gaming platform built on the Aptos blockchain that incorporates intelligent agents for in-game asset management, play-to-earn optimization, and facilitation of cross-game economies.
 The platform leverages Move smart contracts for secure escrow services and transparent gameplay verification while using AI agents that serve dual roles as both players and market makers within the ecosystem.

 -----------------------------------------------------------------------------------------